Peter Pakosh

+Early life

+Pakosh was born in Canora, Saskatchewan on June 11, 1911.
+He was the second of twelve children of Polish immigrants Emil and Claudia Pakosz.
+From an early age, he enjoyed working on farm machinery.
+At 15, his father bought a steam-threshing rig and assigned Peter to its upkeep and operation.
+In 1935, Peter's father paid a cattle buyer $5 to take his son to Winnipeg, where he studied mechanical engineering.

+Versatile

 Versatile was the first company to mass-produce articulated four-wheel drive tractors, starting in 1966 with the D100 and G100 four-wheel drives.
 Those ground-breaking tractors were primitive by modern standards, with a 6-cylinder diesel or 8-cylinder gas engine producing 100 horsepower.
 1966 models sold for less than CA$10,000.

 Four-wheel drive demand increased significantly, with Versatile becoming one of the leaders in four-wheel drive development and production.
 By the late 1970s the Versatile lineup included tractors ranging from 220 to 330 horsepower.
 With the 1980s came an expanded line of four-wheel drive tractors that stretched to 470 horsepower in the Versatile 1150.

 In 1993, the Association of Equipment Manufacturers (formerly EMI), a trade association for manufacturers of agricultural and construction equipment, selected Pakosh as one of "100 Significant Contributors and Contributions to the Mechanization of Agriculture and Construction".

-In 2009, the Canadian Manufacturers and Exporters (CME) announced that Pakosh will be inducted into the Manitoba Manufacturers' Hall of Fame as a pioneer.
+In 2009, the Canadian Manufacturers and Exporters (CME) announced that Pakosh would be inducted into the Manitoba Manufacturers' Hall of Fame as a pioneer.